Facts About Tuxedo Cats | What You Need To Know About These Kitties

 Even though Tuxedo cats can be found among a variety of feline breeds, their eye colors aren’t that varied.
 According to official standards set by major cat organizations, the true Tuxies can have green, gold or yellow eyes.

 Tuxies are undeniably adorable and can come from purebred kitties, as well as from mix-bred feral cats.
-However, that doesn’t mean you’ll easily find them in cat shelters or on the streets.
+However, that doesn’t mean everyone wants to run out and adopt one.

 Due to the fact that Tuxies can come from different breeds, there are no known health concerns, which can be applied to all Tuxedo cats.